Machilipatnam revenue division

 Machilipatnam revenue division (or Machilipatnam division) is an administrative division in the Krishna district of the Indian state of Andhra Pradesh.
-It is one of the 3 revenue divisions in the district with 11 mandals under its administration.
+It is one of the 3 revenue divisions in the district with 12 mandals under its administration.
 Machilipatnam serves as the headquarters of the division.
 The division has 2 municipalities namely, Machilipatnam and Pedana.

 Mandals

-The mandals in the division are Avanigadda, Bantumilli, Challapalli, Guduru, Koduru, Kruthivennu, Machilipatnam, Mopidevi, Nagayalanka, Pedana, Ghantasala.
+The mandals in the division are Avanigadda, Bantumilli, Challapalli, Guduru, Koduru, Kruthivennu, Machilipatnam North, Mopidevi, Nagayalanka, Pedana, Ghantasala, Machilipatnam South.